burkeazbill/alpine-etherpad/readme.md

 - A persistent volume named etherpad gets created using the command line shown above to store the data file

 ## Change Log

+Version 1.1

+- Updated Dockerfile to use multi-stage build - image size now 174MB
+- Added label for version

 Version 1.0